Scherzos (Chopin)

 Frédéric Chopin's four scherzos (or scherzi) are single-movement pieces for solo piano, composed between 1833 and 1843.
-They are often linked to Chopin's four ballades, composed in roughly the same period; these works are examples of large scale autonomous musical pieces, composed within the classical framework, but surpassing previous expressive and technical limitations.
+They are often linked to Chopin's four ballades, composed in roughly the same period; these scherzos are examples of large scale autonomous musical pieces, composed within the classical framework, but surpassing previous expressive and technical limitations.
 Unlike the classical model, the musical form adopted by Chopin is not characterised by humour or elements of surprise, but by highly charged "gestures of despair and demonic energy".
 Commenting on the first scherzo, Robert Schumann wrote: "How is 'gravity' to clothe itself if 'jest' goes about in dark veils?"
 (Note: "wie sich der Ernst kleiden solle, wenn schon der 'Scherz' in dunklen Schleiern geht", Neue Zeitschrift für Musik, 2/1835, p.
 155.)